Choice architecture: Examples

 The concept of choice architecture exists in a number of fields.
 See for example the work of B. J. Fogg on computers as persuasive technologies; the concept of permission marketing as described by Seth Godin.
-Choice Architecture is also similar to the concept of "heuristics," or manipulation that changes outcomes without changing people's underlying preferences, described by political scientist William H. Riker.
+Choice architecture is also similar to the concept of "heuristics," or manipulation that changes outcomes without changing people's underlying preferences, described by political scientist William H. Riker.
 Choice architecture has been implemented in several public and private policy domains.
 Variants of the Save More Tomorrow Plan (conceived by Richard Thaler and Shlomo Benartzi), which has individuals commit in advance to allocate a portion of future salary increases to savings, have been adopted by companies to increase employee retirement savings.

 Lev Virine and Michael Trumper applied choice architecture concept to project management.
-They proposed Choice Engineering as a choice architecture-related framework for improving project decisions.
+They proposed choice engineering as a choice architecture-related framework for improving project decisions.
 Project managers make predictable, repeated mental mistakes which could lead to project failures.
-Choice Engineering is a creating of processes or environment in which project managers would be steered towards making better choices rather than mandating these choices.
+Choice engineering is a creating of processes or environment in which project managers would be steered towards making better choices rather than mandating these choices.
 The examples of such processes would be using checklists and templates, introducing project audit rather than direct control, providing full disclosure of information for project team members, improving project management education, and other processes.
-Virine and Trumper argued that in many cases, especially for smaller projects, it would be more beneficial to use Choice Engineering rather than strict and complex project management processes.
+Virine and Trumper argued that in many cases, especially for smaller projects, it would be more beneficial to use choice engineering rather than strict and complex project management processes.

 Criticisms

 Choice architecture interventions may fail to produce their desired result for several reasons.
 First, individual differences may lead consumers to respond differently to information.
 For example, liberals and conservatives have been shown to respond differently to information about the environmental consequences of energy-related behaviors, while individual numeracy has also been linked to different responses to choice architectures.

-A second major challenge is assessing whether choice architectures are, in fact, improving decision-making.
-One way of assessing this is to evaluate consumer experiences after the choice has been made both in the short and long-term.
+A second major challenge is assessing whether choice architectures are, in fact, improving decision-making and making people better off as Sunstein and Thaler propose.
+Questions arise in regards to what constitutes someone as better off and where this standard might come from.
+Heath recommendations (for example, 60 minutes of physical activity each day) that promote physical wellness can be assessed and the consequences of not meeting these recommendations are well researched and observable.
+Thus, the use of choice architectures to promote healthy decisions can be easily justified.
+Though typically choice architecture is implemented with the intention of nudging consumers to socially and personally desirable choices, they can sometimes increase firm profits while decreasing consumer welfare.
+One way of assessing how a consumer is impacted in this case, is to evaluate consumer experiences after the choice has been made both in the short and long-term.